 July is the month you have been looking forward to since the first signs of spring began to awaken your hives.
 This is the month you find if you have a bounty or a bust!
 Honey extraction should be in full swing now.
 Honey that is not fully capped can be pulled, shaken to see if it is wet (rains out of the frame when shaken), and extracted for personal use, for sale or for gifts to friends and family.

-I also encourage you to set aside your best looking and best tasting honey to enter in your local or state honey contests.
-In the 2019 International Honey Tasting Contest, three entries from Texas placed in the top thirty best honeys in the world.
-What an honor that would be!
+I also encourage you to set aside your best-looking and best-tasting honey to enter your local or state honey contests.
+In the 2019 International Honey Tasting Contest, three entries from Texas placed in the top thirty best kinds of honey in the world.

 Remove only the supers you plan to extract that day.
 The honey will still be warm and extract much more easily.
 If you have to hold supers overnight, make sure to protect them from beetles and moths.
 If you are returning supers to the hives for the bees to clean up, it is best to do this late in the afternoon, near dusk if possible.
 The bees will remove most of the honey residuals in the comb by morning, greatly reducing the tendency for robbing.
 After the bees have cleaned the supers, you will have to decide if you are going to leave them stored on the hive all winter or if you are going to remove and store them.